easynasy/AD_Lab_Project/README.md

 - **Overview**: Provides a high-level understanding of the lab's purpose and objectives.
 - **Lab Build**: Details the installation and configuration of the Active Directory environment.
 - **Attack Vectors**: Explains initial attack simulations, such as smb relay attacks, LLMNR Poisoning and brute force.
-- **Post-Compromise Mitigation**: Demonstrates recovery steps and securing the environment.
+- **Post-Compromise Strategies**: Demonstrates recovery steps and securing the environment.

 ## Key Takeaways